cerebral/cerebral/docs/developer_guide/factories.md

 You can see that a **factory** is just a function that returns another function which we call **action**.
 The action itself (wait) returns a promise.
 This promise is what tells the signal to hold its execution until it is resolved.
 Because **wait** is quite a common operation it's already included as an operator in the default

-Let us create our own custom **showToast** factory.
+Let us create our own custom **showToast** factory inside *controller.js*.
 It will return a sequence of actions.
 As you can see we have moved the operators we defined previously into this array, using the arguments passed into the factory.
 As an example we want to name this sequence of actions, so instead of using an array we rather use the **sequence** function.
 They are exactly the same, only the function allows us to pass in a name as the first argument:

 ```js
 import {Controller, sequence} from 'cerebral'